Proposing your services to move clients to QuickBooks Online

 Moving to the cloud or working more in the cloud than you already are says a lot about how you do business.
 Automation is king, which means less keyboard time and, ultimately, fewer billable hours.
 We have to rethink how we calculate our prices and propose our services to prospective clients.

 Let’s start by discussing why the client is looking for you.
 In most cases, business owners and their staff will contact an accounting professional because there is a problem beyond their ability.
 Basically, there is a pain point.
 It could be they don’t understand the software, don’t have any accounting basics, are running behind, or they just want to run their business and leave the accounting to the professionals.

-During your initial consultation – which could very well be on the phone or through web meeting software like the one we use, Zoom.us – we need to find out what this pain point is.
+During your initial consultation – which could very well be on the phone or through web meeting software like the one we use, Zoom – we need to find out what this pain point is.
 I find that during the first 10 or 15 minutes of most of our consultations, clients simply vent about their frustrations.
 I listen and take notes.
-Once they finish telling me the issues they are having, I use a checklist to gain further insight into the issues and begin shaping my proposal.

 What is going on now?

-Probe a bit more by asking, “Are there any other inefficiencies?”
+- Probe a bit more by asking, “Are there any other efficiencies?”

 After this short interview, we should have a good idea of the software in play, the client’s experience and, of course, frustrations.
 Now it’s time to change the conversation and help them see there is hope.
 Ask this question: “If all the issues you’ve mentioned were gone, what would open up for you?”
 Then ask the additional questions below.

 - How would you like to spend your work day?

 - What do you want to achieve in the next: